classic-terra/finder/README.md

-# Terra Rebels Finder
+# Rebel Finder

 ![banner](./rebel-finder.png)

-Terra Rebels Finder is a tool to search through blocks, transactions, and accounts on the Terra blockchain.
+Rebel Finder is a tool to search through blocks, transactions, and accounts on the Terra blockchain.

 Finder is derived from the [Cosmos Explorer](https://github.com/cosmos/explorer).